yyuqing-42/Portfolio/README.md

 Hello, I'm Yuqing.
-In my portfolio below, I’d like to share some of my data science projects I completed so far.
+In my portfolio below, I would like to share some of my data science projects I completed.
 Hope you enjoy reading it!

 <!-- blank line -->
 ----